QubesOS/qubes-doc/external/os-guides/windows/windows-tools.md

 -   **Copy/Edit in Dipostable VM** - Support for editing files in DisposableVMs as well as for qvm-run and generic qrexec for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
 -   **Xen PV drivers** for Windows that increase performance compared to qemu emulated devices

-Bellow is a breakdown of the feature availablility depending on the windows version:
+Below is a breakdown of the feature availablility depending on the windows version:

 |             Feature                  |  Windows 7 x64 | Windows 10 x64 |
 | ------------------------------------ | :------------: | :------------: |